 Either a full or modified retrospective application is required for annual periods beginning on or after 1st January, 2018 with early adoption permitted.
-The Group is currently assessing the impact of MFRS 15 and plans to adopt the new standard on the required effective date.
+The directors do not expect the application of MFRS 15 to have a significant impact on the financial statements of the Group and the Company.

-(iii) MFRS 9, Financial Instruments
+(ii) MFRS 9 Financial Instruments

-MFRS 9, Financial Instruments, will replace MFRS 139, Financial Instruments: Recognition and Measurement.
+MFRS 9 will replace MFRS 139, Financial Instruments: Recognition and Measurement.